Nonparametric Bayesian intensity estimation for covariate-driven inhomogeneous point processes: Proofs for Section

+We now bound each term in the right hand side of \eqref{decomp:rho1}.
+We start with the fourth term.
+Recall from after \eqref{post} that the posterior density of $\rho^*|D^{(n)}$ satisfies

-which is seen to equal the posterior density arising from a Poisson likelihood with parameter $\rho^* n$ and the positive and continuous prior density $\pi_\rho$.
-Such posterior concentrates at the parametric rate $1/\sqrt{n}$ around $\rho_0^*$: for any sequence $M_n\to\infty$,
+This coincides with posterior density arising from a Poisson likelihood with parameter $\rho^* n$ and the positive and continuous prior density $\pi_\rho$.
+Such posterior concentrates at the parametric rate $1/\sqrt{n}$ around $\rho_0^*$; thus, for any sequence $M_n\to\infty$,

-It follows that the first term in the right hand side of \eqref{decomp:rho1} is bounded by $ M_n /\sqrt{n}$ , with posterior probability tending to one.
+It follows that the last term in the right hand side of \eqref{decomp:rho1} is bounded by $ M_n /\sqrt{n} = o(\epsilon_n)$ , with posterior probability tending to one.